apranger/degenerates/README.md

 ### Rookie Draft
   - Fixed order, non-snake, non-auction
   - Order determined by previous year's results using NFL system
-    - Teams that miss playoffs are seeded based on their regular season record
+    - Teams that miss playoffs are seeded 1 to 6 based on their regular season record (worst to first)
-    - Teams that make playoffs are seeded based on the final standing (regular season record tiebreaker)
+    - Teams lose in round 1 of the playoffs are seeded at 7 and 8 based on their regular season record (worst to first)
+    - The team that loses the Super bowl is seeded at pick 9
+    - The Super Bowl winner is seeded at pick 10
   - Teams may opt to pass on a draft pick
   - Draft continues until all teams have passed
   - Draft will last a minimum of 3 rounds